hashgraph/did-method/did-method-specification.md

 Requests that a new DID document be created on the appnet network.

 The DID Document is not considered to have been created until the DID Document was submitted to the HCS, received a consensus timestamp and order , been retrieved by the members of the appropriate appnet, and persisted in the appnet state.

+The consensus timestamp assigned the Create message shall be interpreted as the time at which the DID Document was created, and used as the value of the 'created' property when the DID is subsequently resolved into the DID Document.

 The mode in which the DID document is submitted (plain or encrypted) is defined on the appnet level and shall be transparent to the API users.